-Your fire stick often cuts out and stutters for various reasons including a slow and unstable internet connection, an inadequate power supply, software bugs, lose cables and caching issues.
-To resolve the problem quickly, try restarting, resetting or reseating your Fire Stick.
+Your fire stick often cuts out and stutters for various reasons including a slow and unstable internet connection, an inadequate power supply, software bugs, loose cables, and caching issues.
+To resolve the problem quickly, try restarting, resetting, or reseating your Fire Stick.

 Let’s look at these fixes in detail.